 Although stem cell treatment is considered to be very safe, there are also side effects that are possible.
 Make sure to find a qualified practitioner and let them know if your experience following a treatment does not sound like the typical one described above.
 Like other types of non-invasive treatments and prolotherapy techniques, some mild side effects after injections are normal.
 Side effects of stem cell treatments can sometimes include:

-- Swelling or redness at the injection site — this should go away within 1–2 days
+- Swelling or redness at the injection site — this should go away within one to two days

 - Increased pain and stiffness in the affected area for a short period of time